dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 All the [`IDependency`][IDependency]s for a given target framework in a given project are collected together into a [`TargetedDependenciesSnapshot`][TargetedDependenciesSnapshot].
 All of those for a given project are, in turn, collected into a [`DependenciesSnapshot`][DependenciesSnapshot].

-The [`IDependenciesSnapshotProvider`][IDependenciesSnapshotProvider] is responsible for providing access to the current [`DependenciesSnapshot`][DependenciesSnapshot] and firing events when the snapshot has changed.
-It is implemented by [`DependenciesSnapshotProvider`][DependenciesSnapshotProvider].
+The [`DependenciesSnapshotProvider`][DependenciesSnapshotProvider] is responsible for providing access to the current [`DependenciesSnapshot`][DependenciesSnapshot] and firing events when the snapshot has changed.

 Much of the code for the Dependencies node is concerned with creating [`IDependency`][IDependency]s and translating them into new `IProjectTree`s when they change.